 Subsequent glasses with provenance and claims to have been made under the stewardship of Hawley Bishopp and Francis Ravenscroft at Henley on Thames have not stood up to the academic scrutiny of domain experts and have been sold with their purported attributes as espoused by vendors being wholly unsubstantiated, with their tacit approval we hope, by some major auction houses.

-It is not always possible to determine the country of origin of some early drinking glasses.
+It is not always possible to determine the country of origin of some antique drinking glasses.
 Plain and spiked gadrooning may be found in both English and continental non-lead glass and so is no aid to determining provenance.
 Flammiform bowls and propeller stems, hollow stems with funnel-bowls and pieces with narrow folded feet were produced in Italy, throughout the Low Countries and by English glasshouses alike and are similarly non-specific.
 Designs were clearly shared and copied across the continent by manufacturers of equivalent competence using comparable materials and processes so the potential for mis-identification is significant.
 Dating, however, is rather more easily approximated, using catalogues compiled by John Greene and the Sloane manuscripts housed in the British Museum - invaluable source material for dating “by design” when confounded by the almost obligatory lack of identifying seals on pieces which may be under investigation.

 When lead oxide became a constituent part of glass manufacture the process of identification was somewhat simplified.
 Drinking glass stems became less complex, pieces became heavier and mereses evolved into the baluster knop in the hands of English craftsmen - again to be emulated by the Lauenstein glasshouse and others.
 In addition to the above, Dutch and German Roemer glasses from the mid seventeenth century and Venise or Facon de Venise examples are occasionally acquired or made available to us for sale from private collections.